dingrui111/dingrui111.github.io/_pages/includes/pub.md

 - A novel data and model knowledge dual-driven spectrum prediction scheme is proposed.
 - The prediction accuracy in the low SNRs is improved significantly.
+- The complexity of the neural network architecture is reduced compared with conventional methods.
 - We open a new avenue for realizing the explainable intelligent spectrum prediction.
 </div>
 </div>